 This is the formal part of our program.
 At circle time, the children learn to work together as a group.
 This is an opportunity to learn the more obvious things such as sitting quietly, listening to the teacher, taking turns in speaking and listening to others.
 The children have the opportunity to discover that other children have similar feelings, there can be different ways of expressing feelings and that one can learn from other children; also (the most thrilling experience) that one child can teach another child.
 Sometimes we will have stories games, songs, dancing, finger plays, etc., including playing rhythm games with musical instruments.

 Play on the climbing frames and ladders teach children large muscle co-ordination.
 All of our outdoor play is useful in teaching children to co-operate, play together and to help.
 The children all help to put the equipment away and to set things up.
 In this way, they not only get exercise, but also experience a feeling of responsibility.
 The children learn to take turns, share, and communicate through play.

 New for the 2017/2018 school year!

 Try out our before school care program for free!
-Students registered in either the Junior or the Senior Program can be dropped off any time after 8, with a school start time of 9.
-NOTE: This is a Pilot Program for the upcoming school year, if successful, it will be incorporated into the regular program as a fee based service.
+Students registered in either the Junior or the Senior Program can be dropped off any time after 8:00am, with a school start time of 9:00am.
+Note that this is a Pilot Program for the upcoming school year, if successful, it will be incorporated into the regular program as a fee based service.

-This program is offered to children who are 18 months by September 1st, and is run twice a week on (both) Wednesday and Friday mornings from 9:00am to 11:30am.
+This program is offered to children who will be 18 months of age by September 1st, and is run twice a week on (both) Wednesday and Friday mornings from 9:00am to 11:30am.
 The enrollment in this program is limited to 10 children, with a minimum of 6.